The Biden administration wants to finally deal with our lead pipe problem

 Lead service lines typically develop a protective “plaque” of minerals on their inside walls after a short time, which effectively separates the toxic lead pipe from the water flowing through it.
 This coating, which is called scale, remains stable if the chemistry of the water coursing through it doesn’t change.
 But if that chemistry is altered, disaster can ensue.

 In 2002, Washington, D.C., shifted from chlorine to chloramine for treating its water supply.
-Chloramine is a more modern disinfectant that does not form dangerous reactive chlorinated byproducts as chlorine can.
+Chloramine is a more modern disinfectant that does not form dangerous reactive chlorinated by-products as chlorine can.

 This rapidly corroded the protective plaque lining the city’s pipes, flushing highly absorbable lead into homes.
 Tens of thousands of children were exposed over two years before the problem was adequately identified and fixed.

 In Flint, state-appointed managers decided to save money during a fiscal crisis in 2014 by switching from Detroit water to water from the Flint River.
-Flint river water has completely different corrosivity than Detroit water, but officials did not require enough chemical analysis to determine what additives should be used to maintain the pipe plaque.
+Flint River water has completely different corrosivity than Detroit water, but officials did not require enough chemical analysis to determine what additives should be used to maintain the pipe plaque.
 One egregious and ultimately toxic decision was to forgo the typical step of adding phosphate, which binds chemically with lead and prevents it from leaching out of pipes, in order to save about $100 per day.

 Corrosion chemistry is well controlled in many U.S. cities, but it is not a perfect science.
 And utilities don’t always have detection systems that adequately alert water suppliers to dangers at the tap.
 That’s why removing lead pipes is the only sure way to avoid the threat of more water crises.